adriengoleb/adriengoleb/README.md

 <br>

-* 🔎 I am also looking for a position as an **AI Engineer** for Data Science and Machine learning missions in industry and aeronautical fields ✈️
+* 🔎 I am looking for a position as an **AI Engineer** for Data Science and Machine learning missions in industry and aeronautical fields ✈️
 <br>

 *   🧠  I'am very enthusiastic to solve real-world problems.
 As a self-learner and open source enthusiast, I constantly seek to sharpen my knowledge and            gain new skills.
 I never stop learning 📚.